 You need to take action to end your Marketplace coverage.

-We periodically check Medicare and Marketplace enrollment data to be sure the people on your application have the correct coverage and are still eligible for financial help.
-If you have Medicare and don’t take action to end your Marketplace coverage when your Medicare coverage starts, we’ll send you a letter.
+We periodically check Medicare and Marketplace enrollment to be sure the people on your application have the correct coverage and are still eligible for savings.
+If you have Medicare and don’t end your Marketplace coverage when your Medicare coverage starts, we’ll send you a letter.

-Once Medicare Part A (Hospital Insurance) or Medicare Advantage (Part C) coverage starts, you no longer qualify for premium tax credit or costs savings for Marketplace coverage.
+Once Medicare Part A (Hospital Insurance) or Medicare Advantage (Part C) coverage starts, you no longer qualify for the premium tax credit or other savings for Marketplace coverage.

 Based on what you chose to happen for people who get Medicare when you applied for Marketplace coverage, we’ll end either:

-• Premium tax credit and cost savings for those people — They’ll keep Marketplace coverage but have to pay full price.
+- The premium tax credit and cost savings for those people—They’ll keep Marketplace coverage but have to pay full price.

 Actions if you have Medicare:

-1. Log into your Marketplace account and let us know if the people on your application have Medicare.
-Check the “Marketplace & Medicare coverage” section of your Application Details page.
-This section will also show you a date you need to take action by.
+- Log into your Marketplace account and let us know if the people on your application have Medicare.
+Check the “Marketplace & Medicare coverage” section of the Application Details page.
+This section may also show you a date you need to act by.

-• If no one is enrolled in Medicare: Update your application.
+- If no one is enrolled in Medicare: Update your application.
+You can report or change an upcoming Medicare start date or confirm that you still need Marketplace coverage.

 Get step-by-step instructions (PDF, 1.67 MB) on how to update your application or cancel your coverage depending on your situation.
 Answer a few questions to get more details about cancelling your coverage.

-How do I know I’ve successfully completed the necessary actions?
+How do I know I’ve completed the necessary actions?

-You’ve successfully completed the necessary actions if you go to the “Marketplace & Medicare coverage” section of your Application Details page and see this message: “Our records show that you’ve resolved this issue.
+If you go to the “Marketplace & Medicare coverage” section of your Application Details page, you'll see this message: “Our records show that you’ve resolved this issue.
 You don’t need to do anything else at this time.”

 Sign up for Part B when first eligible